Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Enforced serendipity: construction of unipotent elements

-Let $\YY$ be a black box group encrypting $\psl_2(\GF)$ for some finite field $\GF$ of unknown odd characteristic $p$.
-By Theorem \ref{psl2-pgl2}, we construct a black box group $\XX$ encrypting $\so_3(\GF)$.
-Then, we construct a black box subgroup $\HH$ of $\XX$ encrypting $\Sym_4$ containing three commuting involutions $e_1,e_2,e_3$ of right type.
-By following the procedures described in Section \ref{sec:coordinatisation}, we have a black box field $\KK$ with addition, $\oplus$, and multiplication, $\otimes$, together with the procedures for computing multiplicative and additive inverses.
-Let $\KK$ be defined on the axis $e_1 \vee e_3$, that is, Let $d_1$ be the unit element on the axis $e_1 \vee e_3$ found as described in Subsection \ref{subsec:unity}.
+First, we construct a black box group $\XX$ encrypting $\so_3(\bF)$ from the given black box group $\YY$ by using Theorem \ref{psl2-pgl2}.
+Next, we construct three commuting involutions $\bx{e}_1, \bx{e}_2, \bx{e}_3$ in $\YY$ which we take for an orthogonal basis in our projective plane and the starting points for its coordinatization.
+Then we construct a black box subgroup $\HH < \XX$ encrypting $\Sym_4$ containing $\bx{e}_1, \bx{e}_2, \bx{e}_3$ (Theorem~\ref{sym4:in:pgl2}).
+Note that $\bx{e}_1, \bx{e}_2, \bx{e}_3$, being involutions in $\YY$, are right type involutions in $\XX$ in the sense of Section \ref{sec:sym4}.
+Finally, by following the procedures described in Section \ref{sec:coordinatisation}, we have a black box field $\KK$ with addition, $\oplus$, and multiplication, $\otimes$, together with the procedures for computing multiplicative and additive inverses.
+Let $\KK$ be defined on the $\bx{x}_1$-axis, that is, the elements of $\KK \cup \{\bxg{\infty} \}$ are the involutions in the coset